 The court system is like a pyramid.
-At the bottom of the pyramid are the Magistrate Courts, which are like a small claims court.
-That is where many court cases take place.
+At the bottom of the pyramid are the Magistrate Courts, where misdemeanor criminal cases and small claims court cases are heard.
 Next in the pyramid are the trial courts called Circuit Courts.
 The highest court in the state is the South Dakota Supreme Court.
 If someone loses a case in the circuit court, they can appeal to the South Dakota Supreme Court.